 - 1 to 2 tablespoons unsalted pumpkin seeds

-- In the bowl of a stand mixer (or using a hand mixer), blend butter and sugar until combined and fluffy, about 2 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), blend (on medium-high speed) butter with both sugars until combined and fluffy, about 2 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).

-- Add vanilla extract.
-Then, add and eggs, one at a time, until combined.
+- Add vanilla extract and blend in.
+Reduce speed and add eggs, one at a time, and blend until combined.
 Add pumpkin puree and almond milk and blend about 30 seconds.

-- Add reserved flour mixture to stand mixer mixture and blend until just combined, about 1 to 2 minutes.
+- Add reserved flour mixture and blend until just combined and there are no streaks of dry flour remaining, about 1 to 2 minutes.
 Add chocolate chips and cranberries and blend until incorporated.

-- Line a 12-unit muffin tin with muffin liners and grease with baking spray.
+- Line a 12-count muffin pan with muffin liners and grease with baking spray.
 Scoop muffin mixture into liners.

 - Top with pumpkin seeds and extra chocolate chips (if desired).

 - This recipe yields a lot of batter.
 Use it all!
 Fill up the muffin liners completely; each muffin has a full standard ice-cream scoop plus a little bit.